AlexWUrobot/Model_Prediction_Control_cart_pole_system/README.md

 This repository contains a Model Predictive Control (MPC) implementation for a cart-pole system.
 The goal is to keep the pole balanced by applying forces to the cart using MPC to optimize control inputs over a prediction horizon.

-## System Overview

-The cart-pole system is a classical control problem, where the objective is to apply forces to a cart such that a pendulum (pole) attached to it remains balanced in the upright position.

 ## Example Plot